 This year’s Welcome Reception was held at EPCOT’s World Showplace Pavilion on Friday, Sept.
 4. The event was highlighted by keynote speaker Stephen A. Smith, who shared his personal story and offered words of advice to all of the student-athletes in attendance.
 After dinner the teams were able to step right outside the door and enjoy the Illuminations fireworks show as well as a night at EPCOT.

 The 2015 Band Showcase featured Arkansas – Pine Bluff’s “Marching Musical Machine of the Mid-South” and South Carolina State’s “Marching 101” at Disney’s Magic Kingdom Theme Park.
 The two bands led off the Festival of Fantasy Parade on Saturday, Sept.
 5, one day before the MEAC/SWAC Challenge.

 To see pictures and video of the bands’ performances, please visit the MEAC/SWAC Challenge’s Facebook page.

-Widely considered the most highly-anticipated event of the entire weekend, the Halftime Battle of the Bands is an opportunity for North Carolina A&T State’s “Blue and Gold Marching Machine” and Alabama A&M’s “Marching Maroon and White” to show attendees that the beat goes on even while players are off the field.
+Widely considered the most highly-anticipated event of the entire weekend, the Halftime Battle of the Bands was an opportunity for our bands to shine.
+In 2015, Arkansas – Pine Bluff’s “Marching Musical Machine of the Mid-South” and South Carolina State’s “Marching 101” showed attendees that the beat goes on even while players are off the field.